 Working within the Jetmax division of Flight Centre Travel Group, I led a project to improve the conversion rate of customers and redesign the travel booking and management products for Flight Centre leisure brands Aunt Betty and BYOjet.

 When I was first employed by the division, the exit rate for users on the flight booking engine ranged from 55-65%.
 Although many online travel booking websites have a high exit rate due to the fickle nature of customers window shopping, this was clearly higher than usual as almost two-thirds of potential customers weren't converting to customers.
 We decided to get to the source directly and ask users why they were exiting.

-The team collected insights by setting up visitor recordings, heatmaps, and strategic polls throughout the user journey using Hotjar.
+I collected insights by setting up visitor recordings, heatmaps, and strategic polls throughout the user journey using Hotjar.
 If a user abandoned their booking on the flight search or checkout steps, a single question poll asked 'Is there anything preventing you from booking?'.
-We collected thousands of responses with abandonment polls.
+I collected thousands of varied responses with abandonment polls.

 My research indicated there was a plethora of reasons why users were abandoning the website.
 Users were very concerned about baggage allowance, seating availability, the currency type being displayed, additional fees applied to the booking, and additional fees if they needed to change or cancel their flights at a later date.
 Users also wondered if they could trust our website and whether we were a legitimate operation.